 From 1977 to the present moment Mark has continued to compose, perform, record, and teach music of every style while collaborating with musicians, visual artists, dancers, and educators from every genre and every aspect of the music industry.

 Mark has operated a successful private instruction studio, built solely on word-of-mouth advertising, for over 20 years.
 He is the recent recipient of a Virginia Governor's School award for exemplary service and dedication to education, and his students continually achieve high honors and scholarships at both the high school and the collegiate level.
 Many of Mark's former students have successful careers in the music industry as performers, educators, producers, and engineers.
 Since 2008, Mark has been a sponsor for the annual Chantilly High School Invitational Jazz Festival.
 The festival, which for over 30 years has taken place at Chantilly High School in Virginia, is the largest of its kind on the East Coast.

-Although Mark's playing displays his own unique approach towards improvisation and composition, a broad range of musical influences from Bill Evans, Herbie Hancock, Chick Corea, Keith Jarrett, Charlie Parker, John Coltrane, Chopin, Beethoven, and Bach pour forth through him at any given time.
+Although Mark's playing displays his own unique approach towards improvisation and composition, a broad range of musical influences from Bill Evans, Herbie Hancock, Chick Corea, Keith Jarrett, Charlie Parker, John Coltrane, Chopin, Beethoven, Bach, along with countless Rock, R&B, and Fusion artists, pour forth through him at any given time.
 He is known in the District of Columbia as a creative and empowering force for musicians, young and old alike.